samtupy/nvgt/doc/src/references/include/High level class to quicly save and reload user data (settings.nvgt)/Classes/settings/Methods/exists.md

 # exists
-Checks whether the key exists in the data.
+This method checks whether the key exists in the data.

 `bool settings::exists(const string&in key);`